 Should Seniors Be Required to Take Driving Tests?

 Most families are reluctant to have the uncomfortable driving conversation with parents as they get older.
-But the harsh reality is that if we don’t have “the talk” with Mom and Dad about when it’s time to take away their keys, they may put themselves or others at risk on the road.
+But the harsh reality is that if we don’t have “the talk” with Dad and Mom about when it’s time to take away their keys, they may put themselves or others at risk on the road.

-When to take away keys from elderly drivers is a highly controversial topic.
-It makes sense; driving signifies freedom and independence — and no one wants to take away those privileges.
-But when lack of driving skill puts an elderly person’s life and others’ lives at risk, it’s time to take away the keys.
+When to take away keys from elderly drivers is a controversial topic, but when lack of driving skill puts an elderly person’s life and others’ lives at risk, it’s time to take away the keys.
 It’s knowing when this time comes that can be the challenge.